Ukratic/Siganto/README.md

 ## SigAnTo

 A lightweight signal analysis GUI toolbox.<br><br>
-Built on top of base python (>=3.9 with tkinter), numpy, matplotlib and scipy.<br>
-Its low list of dependencies will hopefully allow most people to run it without too much hassle in university, industry or government environments (if not, use the executable to avoid dependencies altogether).

-Its purpose is to read .wav files (recorded from SDR tools, obtained from somewhere, simulated...) and identify the signal parameters (modulation scheme, symbol rate, ACF...) through various graphs and measurements.
+Its purpose is to read .wav files (recorded from SDR tools, obtained from somewhere, simulated...) and identify the signal parameters (modulation scheme, symbol rate, ACF...) through various graphs, measurements and modifications.
 Real-time applications are outside of the scope of this tool.<br>
 Some of the identification is automated (see some examples with screenshots below) but should always be confirmed manually.<br>

-The tool supports mostly analysis for now, with limited (manual) fine-tuning as well as 2 & 4-FSK demodulation.<br>
+SigAnTo supports mostly analysis for now, with manual fine-tuning and 2 & 4-FSK demodulation.
+More to come later.<br>
-At some point I might also switch from Tkinter to PyQt for better performance ; be aware that in the current version, you will likely experience some acceptable sluggishness if your file contains samples in the order of a few millions but the GUI will become downright painful to use with a file containing several tens or hundreds of millions of samples or more.<br>
+Be aware that the entire file is displayed, not looped over as many other SDR tools do.
+Therefore, this tool is not meant to work with very long recordings, with which you would likely experience some acceptable sluggishness if your file contains samples in the order of a few millions but the GUI will become downright painful to use with a file containing several tens or hundreds of millions of samples or more.<br>

 <img src="https://github.com/Ukratic/Siganto/blob/main/images/pic_1.png" alt="Main"/><br>